- A recent study indicates that climate change is affecting dogs, too, with heavier dogs, and certain breeds at higher risk.

 The best way to keep your dog from venturing into the danger zone of heat stroke is to always be aware of the temperature, your dog’s exertion level, and hydration.

 Dogs can dehydrate quicker than you might think, so make sure your pup has plenty of clean, cool water available at all times, and make sure they’re taking the time to drink.
+Try feeding some healthy, water-packed fruit snacks like watermelon and berries (in moderations).
+And your dog’s daily diet can also play a role in hydration—fresh food provides more natural moisture than dried balls of kibble.

 Dogs who are playing or hiking in hot, or even warm weather are at risk of becoming overheated.
 This is especially true for dogs who are overweight, or have dark-colored fur.
 Excess weight makes it hard for a dog to keep their body temperature down, while dark-colored fur attracts the heat of the sun.
 Dogs who aren’t acclimated to hot weather may also be at additional risk of overheating.
 Give your dog breaks from walking, and offer them shade and cool water.
 Don’t push them to exercise if it’s hot outside, especially if they’re older.